lucassdesouza0/express-checkout/done.md

 ### Dev Experience

 - I use ESLint, Prettier and StyleLint to make shure that i am following the best code practices;
-- I use Typescript in all the project to guarantee consistency;

 ### i18n